sivahuang77/citrux-cli/docs/cli/tutorials.md

 GITHUB_PERSONAL_ACCESS_TOKEN="pat_YourActualGitHubTokenHere"
 ```

-Gemini CLI uses this value in the `mcpServers` configuration that you defined in
+Citrux CLI uses this value in the `mcpServers` configuration that you defined in
 the `settings.json` file.

-#### Launch Gemini CLI and verify the connection
+#### Launch Citrux CLI and verify the connection

-When you launch Gemini CLI, it automatically reads your configuration and
+When you launch Citrux CLI, it automatically reads your configuration and
 launches the GitHub MCP server in the background.
 You can then use natural
-language prompts to ask Gemini CLI to perform GitHub actions.
+language prompts to ask Citrux CLI to perform GitHub actions.
 For example:

 ```bash
 "get all open issues assigned to me in the 'foo/bar' repo and prioritize them"